NASADEM: Creating a New NASA Digital Elevation Model and Associated Products

 We will reprocess the entire SRTM dataset from raw sensor measurements with validated improvements to the original processing algorithms.
 We will incorporate GLAS data to remove artifacts at the optimal step in the SRTM processing chain.
 We will merge the improved SRTM strip DEMs, refined ASTER and GDEM V2 DEMs, and GLAS data using the SRTM mosaic software to create a seamless, void-filled NASADEM.
 In addition, we will provide several new data layers not publicly available from the original SRTM processing: interferometric coherence, radar backscatter, radar incidence angle to enable radiometric correction, and a radar backscatter image mosaic to be used as a layer for global classification of land cover and land use.

 This work leverages an FY12 $1M investment from NASA to make several improvements to the original algorithms.
 We validated our results with the original SRTM products and ancillary elevation information at a few study sites.
-Our approach will merge the reprocessed SRTM data with the DEM void-filling strategy developed during the Making Earth System Data Records for Use in Research Environments (MEaSUREs) 2006 project ("The Definitive Merged Global Digital Topographic Data Set") of Co-I Kobrick.
+Our approach will merge the reprocessed SRTM data with the DEM void-filling strategy developed during NASA's Making Earth System Data Records for Use in Research Environments (MEaSUREs) 2006 project ("The Definitive Merged Global Digital Topographic Data Set") of Co-I Kobrick.

 NASADEM is a significant improvement over the available three-arcsecond SRTM DEM primarily because it will provide a global DEM and associated products at one-arcsecond spacing.
 ASTER GDEM is available at one-arcsecond spacing but has true spatial resolution generally inferior to SRTM one-arcsecond data and has much greater noise problems that are particularly severe in tropical (cloudy) areas.
 At one-arcsecond, NASADEM will be superior to GDEM across almost all SRTM coverage areas, but will integrate GDEM and other data to extend the coverage.
 Meanwhile, DEMs from the Deutsches Zentrum für Luft- und Raumfahrt (DLR) Tandem-X mission are being developed as part of a public-private partnership.
 However, these data must be purchased and are not redistributable.
 NASADEM will be the finest resolution, global, freely-available DEM products for the foreseeable future.